M

 $7.4B

-Ralph Lauren's $7.4B fortune is 37x Marc Jacobs' $200M—the difference between owning the kingdom versus designing the castle.
+Ralph Lauren's $7.4B fortune is 37x Marc Jacobs' $200M—the difference between owning the kingdom versus being the most famous knight in it.

 Marc Jacobs's Revenue